 Your MCC code is what labels your business as low-risk, high-risk, direct response, garden supply, ticket reseller, etc. There are thousands, each with their pros and cons.

 Who assigns an MCC?

-If you already have a merchant account and are working with a payment processor and acquiring bank, you’ve already been assigned at least one MCC (depending on the networks).
+If you already have a merchant account and are working with a payment processor and acquiring bank, you’ve already been assigned an MCC code (depending on the networks).
 If you don’t know yours and would like to, you can contact your merchant account provider or the payment processor directly and ask.

-Some MCCs are specifically for high-risk businesses.
-If you run a business in a high-risk industry, then you need to request a code that represents what you’re doing.
+Some MCC codes are specifically for high-risk businesses.
+If you run a business in a high-risk industry, then you’ll likely be assigned a high-risk code.